alac/alac.github.io/_posts/2016-12-24-the_unicode_post.md

     It's size eventually grows to exceed it's original 16-bit capacity.

     Note that Unicode is _not an encoding_.
 It assigns code points BUT doesn't suggest how the bits are arranged.

   * There are two major encodings for Unicode: UTF-16 (variable with 16- and 32-bit characters) and UTF-32 (constant with 32-bit characters).

-Different machines also order bytes differently, so we have LE and BE editions of each: UTF-16BE, UTF-16LE, UTF-32BE and UTF-32LE.
+    Different machines also order bytes differently, so we have little endian and big endian editions of each: UTF-16BE, UTF-16LE, UTF-32BE and UTF-32LE.
   * But, we also wanted full backwards compatibility with Ascii: this gave birth to UTF-8.